rpetrich/jiraconnect-ios/README.md

 Issue tracking
 ==============

-Use http://connect.onjira.com/browse/CONNECT to raise any issue with the JIRAConnect library.
+Use http://connect.onjira.com/browse/CONNECT to raise any issue with the JIRA Mobile Connect library for testing.
+Also - install and configure the [JIRA Mobile Connect Plugin](https://bitbucket.org/atlassian/jiraconnect-jiraplugin) in your own running JIRA instance.

 Third party Package - License - Copyright / Creator
 ===================================================